ABilkhoo/pycfx/readme.md

 - `KerasMLP`, MLP using Keras.
 For further customisation, you can subclass `KerasModel`
 - `RandomForestSKLearn`, `GradientBoostingSKLearn`, `DecisionTreeSKLearn`: SKLearn tree based classifiers
 - Use the in-built training methods to train these models, or use `.load`/`.load_external` to point the wrapper to your pre-trained model file/object.
+- You can train and test all within this framework, or load a pre-trained model into these wrappers.
-- Subclass `AbstractModel` to define your own model
+- You can subclass `AbstractModel` to define your own model architecture.

 Generators available:
 - Differentiable generators: